foursquare/fsqio/README.md

 * JDK 1.8 (1.8.0_40 preferred)
 * python2.6+ (2.7 preferred)
+* postgresql
 * [monogdb server](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) (required to pass some tests)
+* An increased number of file descriptors (we use 32768)

 Internally we use OSX Yosemite or later.
 Other OS may work but are officially unsupported.